grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Captain Shakes, we have to go deeper.
 Fifty meters."

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Ain't gonna happen, Hemi.
 The _Gnat_ was built at altitude!
 The heart of the boat is in the sky, not underwater."

 "That's a somewhat odd sentiment for a submarine."

 "Below thirty and the seams start splitting.
 Fifty is out of the question."

 "If we lay the mines shallow, the _Grackle_ hits them head on.
 As you could see from the first device, the ram essentially acts as heavy plated armor.
 We are not going to do any damage if their boat hits the mine with the ram.
-If we can get the device _under_ their boat, though --- if we can get it to detonate right in the middle of their sub --- the upward force of the explosion will blow through the middle and break the sub's back.
+But if we can get the device _under_ their boat --- if we can get it to detonate right in the middle of their sub --- the upward force of the explosion will blow through the middle and break the sub's back.
 Snap it in half.
 And all the watertight compartments in the world will not help them at that point.
 At least, in theory."

 "That sounds to me like the _Gnat_ would have to be directly under them, release the mine, and have it go off almost immediately.
 How are we surviving that, Hemi?"